kmreese-io/Reese_and_Field_2021-AAP/README.md

 base::quit()
 ```

-The software required to run the FOSS Protocol is now installed.
+The software required to run the FOSS UAV Protocol is now installed.
 If you wish to update any of these installations in the future, please refer to the following section.
 Otherwise, move to 'Defining an Area of Interest.'

 ### Updating

-The most up-to-date versions of each software package can be installed (if available) each time the FOSS protocol is run to ensure compatibility with the newest technology and access to the most advanced features.
+The most up-to-date versions of each software package can be installed (if available) each time the FOSS UAV Protocol is run to ensure compatibility with the newest technology and access to the most advanced features.

 Update each software and framework with Homebrew.
 ```{r, engine = 'bash', eval = FALSE}